Portrait of Dr. Christopher Ralph Brown

 Teaching Interests

-Currently developing a new course in local government law designed for public administration students who plan to pursue a career in city management.
+Created and seeking approval for a new course in local government law designed for public administration students who plan to pursue a career in city management.
 The course will address topics including but not limited to federal constitutional liability for civil rights violations under 42 U.S.C. section 1983, municipal tort liability under the Texas Tort Claims Act, the attributes of different local government configurations such as a general law city, home rule city, county government,and special purpose district under the Texas Local Government Code, local government duties under the Open Meetings Act and Public Information Act, and competitive bidding requirements under the Texas Civil Practice and Remedies Code.

 Teaches public law course on federal and Texas levels.
 This course focuses in part on the constitutional basis for legislative-executive cooperation to carry out the police powers doctrine under Article I, section 8 of the Constitution: government's duty to further the health, safety, and welfare of citizens.
 The course also emphasizes statutory construction and the manner in which police power-based legislation transfers responsibilities to agencies, the statutory principles that govern the function of agencies, the principles of judicial review over agency decision making, and the overriding concern for due process in agency functions.

 Teaches course on advanced civil litigation based on the Texas rules of civil procedure and evidence.
 Advanced Litigation assumes a jury trial under Texas law, and emphasizes the kind of work a paralegal assistant would likely do in such a context.
-We focus primarily on Texas pretrial civil procedure and the rules of evidence: elements required for a valid petition, original answerm affirmative defenses, defenses, pleas to the jurisdiction, special exceptions, answers, written discovery,electronic discovery, the rules of evidence, depositions, motions for summary judgment, and pretrial conferences.
-We cover jury selection, opening argument, putting on the case in chief, motion for directed verdict, making and preserving objections, closing argument, the verdict, and posttrial motions.
+Focuses primarily on Texas pretrial civil procedure and the rules of evidence: elements required for a valid petition, original answerm affirmative defenses, defenses, pleas to the jurisdiction, special exceptions, answers, written discovery,electronic discovery, the rules of evidence, depositions, motions for summary judgment, and pretrial conferences.
+Covers jury selection, opening argument, putting on the case in chief, motion for directed verdict, making and preserving objections, closing argument, the verdict, and posttrial motions.

 Has taught three different versions of the social legislation course: federal employment discrimination statutes, federal environmental justice laws, and the federal Voting Rights Act.
 These courses each provided an in-depth analysis of the statute at issue, the types of claims plaintiffs can pursue under each statute, and an analysis of the impact each form of litigation likely has,.